Last Updated on April 20, 2022 by Rat Race Running

 Audiobooks are often antagonized and tagged as ‘not real books,’ and people reading them are called ‘cheaters.’
 But audiobooks are still books regardless of people’s opinions.

-They just unconventionally convey information.
-Which is through the ears instead of the eyes.
+They just unconventionally convey information through the ears instead of the eyes.

 3. Lessen social media and TV consumption